 Bridging The Gap Committee

-The BTG Committee meets the 2ND Sat.@ Central Office 8:30
+The BTG Committee meets on the 2nd Saturday at Central Office 8:30

 Part of Bridging